WojciechMatuszewski/programming-notes/aws-stuff.md

 * there are multiple **patching strategies available**

+#### State Manager

+- tool to control **how and when configurations are applied**

+* you could use it to update anti-malware definitions files, turn off / on ssh, RDP all that stuff

+- this is basically to make sure your instance is in a desired state.
+And if something happens to make it go back to that desired state

 #### Parameter Store

 - it is quite important to remember that **SSM is public space endpoint (can be a interface endpoint)**.
 This means that your **EC2 instances have to have internet connectivity / interface endpoint within a vpc**.